2010 American Buffalo Gold Bullion Coin

-With a release date of April 29, 2010, the 2010 American Buffalo Gold Bullion coin marks the fifth year in which the coin has been available from the United States Mint.
+With a release date of March 14, 2011, the 2011 American Buffalo Gold Bullion coin marks the sixth year in which the coin has been available from the United States Mint.
 Struck for the first time in June 2006, the Buffalo Bullion coin would blaze a new trail while still retaining a historical link to the American coinage that came before it.

 When the coins were created, they marked the first time the US Mint had ever created .9999 fine 24-karat gold coins in the history of the country.
 But in doing so, the Mint did not forget the glory days of circulating coins in the United States.
 This is because the new bullion coin used the same basic design concept that had been featured on a coin introduced over 90 years ago.